 The Roomba is the most popular robotic vacuum brand on the market.
 With good reason.
 They have invested heavily in robotics technology, more so than most consumer gadget companies.
 Their technology has been tested with robots in war zones and is currently the industry leader.

 The main drawback is price.
 I can completely understand this criticism.
-The new Roomba 980 (see here) is priced at an almost prohibitive $900.
+The new Roomba 980 is for sure an expensive model.
+(See here for current price)

 The best “true” competitor to the Roomba is the Neato Botvac series.
 In particular, the Neato Botvac D75 is a good mix of better pricing and comparable technology.
 You can read my full analysis of it here.